RobotWebTools/ros3djs/utils/README.md

  1. `cd /path/to/ros3djs/utils/`
  2. `grunt build`

 `grunt build` will concatenate and minimize the files under src and replace ros3d.js and ros3d.min.js in the build directory.
 It will also run the linter and test cases.
 This is what [Travis CI](https://travis-ci.org/RobotWebTools/ros3djs) runs when a Pull Request is submitted.

 `grunt dev` will watch for any changes to any of the src/ files and automatically concatenate and minimize the files.
 This is ideal for those developing as you should only have to run `grunt dev` once.

+`grunt doc` will rebuild all JSDoc for the project.